 The compliance to each of the individual software engineering process requirements shall make reference to the document where the expected output is placed, if it is not placed in this Standard’s DRDs in annexes of this document.

-ECSS-E-ST-40 compliance matrix [MGT, SDP; SRR, PDR]
+ECSS-E-ST-40 compliance matrix [MGT, SDP; SRR, PDR].

-A general statement of compliance to this Standard’s DRDs is acceptable.

 Software requirements and architecture engineering process

 Overview